Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 The trackEcommerceCartUpdate trap

-Matomo’s abandoned-cart report counts visits where idgoal = 0 exists but no subsequent idgoal = -1 within the same visit.
-The trap: every trackEcommerceCartUpdate call writes a fresh row, and the report uses the most recent one to compute “cart age.”
-If you fire on every quantity change, every product addition, every coupon application, the cart age stays at zero forever and the abandonment timer never trips.
+Matomo’s abandoned-cart report counts visits where idgoal = -1 exists but no subsequent idgoal = 0 within the visit window (default 30 minutes, controlled by visit_standard_length in config/global.ini.php).
+The trap: every trackEcommerceCartUpdate call writes a fresh row, and the report uses the most recent server_time on those rows to compute “cart age.”
+Fire on every quantity change and you push the timestamp forward indefinitely, never letting the visit close as abandoned.

 SELECT